-Studer suggests developing a "Standards of Behavior" contract and have everyone, from owner on down, sign it.
-This document can address all aspects of behavior at work, including:
+Studer suggests developing a "standards of behavior" contract and having everyone sign it, from owner on down.
+This document can address all aspects of behavior at work, including the following:

-· Be crystal clear.
-Don't write "Display a positive attitude."
-Do write "Smile, make eye contact, and greet customers by name."
+Be crystal clear.
+Don't write, "Display a positive attitude."
+Do write, "Smile, make eye contact, and greet customers by name."
 Don't worry about insulting people's intelligence.
-Sometimes people really don't know what appropriate behavior is and what isn't.
-For instance, if you don't want slang phrases used with customers, you need to identify them up front.
-For example, one business asks employees to avoidphrases like "Yeah," "Hold on," "Honey," and "See ya."
+Sometimes people really don't know what appropriate behavior is and isn't.
+For instance, if you don't want slang phrases used with customers, you need to identify them upfront.
+For example, one business asks employees to avoid terms like "yeah," "hold on," "honey" and "see ya."

-· Create a "Standard of the Month."
-Every month, highlight a specific standard to help boost awareness.
+Create a "standard of the month."
+Every month, highlight a specific standard to boost awareness.
 Say, for example, you decide to focus on your policy for dealing with disgruntled customers.
-First send a reminder e-mail detailing the policy.
+First send a reminder email detailing the policy.
 Next, you might ask employees to write up examples of how they've dealt with angry or dissatisfied customers.
 Some businesses recruit employees to act out both sides of a conflict.
 Not only is this fun and often hilarious, it helps people see both sides.

-· Update your standards.
-Your standards may need periodic updating.
+Update your standards.
+Your standards may need periodic updates.
 Some directives may not work as intended and may need to be changed.
 You may also discover new standards that need to be added as your business grows and evolves.

-· Have new applicants sign.
-Before you hire new employees, have them read and sign your Standards of Behavior.
+- Have new applicants sign.
+Before you hire new employees, have them read and sign your Standards of Behavior contract.
 You may be able to eliminate candidates who visibly balk at conforming to your culture.
-But more importantly, when you do hire someone, there will be no doubt what you expect.
+More importantly, when you do hire someone, there will be no doubt what you expect.

 Just knowing that written standards exist is enough to keep most employees on their toes.
 It creates an extra boost of awareness that affects day-to-day behavior and helps pull problem employees up to a higher level.